wtrawlings/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+A For Loop works with the current array and could be destructive to the array itself.
+The .MAP generates an additional array that processes information in an non destructive way.

 2. What is the difference between a function and a method?
+A METHOD is a function that is attached to an OBJECT.

 3. What is closure?
+A specific understanding of the SCOPE of any function where you (or really the function) can perceive what information is available to it and what variables are within the context of a function.

 4. Describe the four rules of the 'this' keyword.
+a.
+Global scope THIS- when you are not in an object the window or global scope is what THIS is talking about.
+b.
+Implicit THIS- whatever object is to the left of the dot notation is the object to which we are referring.
+c.
+New Binding- when using a constructor function the created object is what THIS is pointing at.
+d.
+Explicit Binding- when in an inherit scenario and you call or apply, the THIS has to be spelled out specifically
 5. Why do we need super() in an extended class?
+a.
+It replaces the Object.create syntax and
+b.
+It tells the parent that it needs to keep a lookout for what its kids are doing.

 ## Project Set up